Does Acupuncture Hurt?

 Written by Emma Quine — Acupuncture & Chinese Medicine, Inner West Sydney

-It’s one of the most common questions new clients ask — does acupuncture hurt?
+It’s by far one of the most common questions I hear from new clients.

 Book your first gentle acupuncture session at my Leichhardt or Marrickville clinic.